All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 If you are struggling to make payments or need more significant assistance, consider reaching out to your credit card company to negotiate a lower interest rate or payment plan.
 Many companies are willing to work with customers experiencing financial difficulties.

-By taking steps to reduce or eliminate credit card debt, you can improve your overall financial health and make it easier to manage your credit card portfolio and be able to apply for more cards that earn more points in the future.
+Taking steps to reduce or eliminate credit card debt improves your overall financial health and makes it easier to manage your credit card portfolio.
+It also makes it easier to apply for more cards that earn more points in the future.

 Protect your identity